 I got another dog this past year which brings us back up to 6 after losing Freckles, my #1 dog and love of my life.
 This one is named "Dolly".
 She's a purebred Pit and the sweetest girl EVER!
 Another rescue I'm afraid.
 Hubby found her wandering into his GM dealership and she was still wandering around there when he was leaving for the day so he brought her home.
 She's just the sweetest girl and I'm so happy to have her!

-The true goal for my job though is to buy another house somewhere where I truly want to live!
+The true goal for my job though is to buy a 2nd home, somewhere where I truly want to get away to!

 Somewhere where there's skiing and snow and four seasons.
-Also somewhere with a city where I can work if I need.
-But this would be our true retirement/forever home, which I thought TN would be but it for sure isn't.
 We're thinking of either Salt Lake City, Utah or thereabouts, or possibly Colorado.
 And maybe a modular home or A-frame cabin or something.
 Doesn't need to be huge, just something with a big kitchen and ample room for a craft studio as well as my many critters.
 Or I'd consider a nice trailer, as in the towable kind possibly to put on a piece of land.
 Not sure.
 And of course must be near skiing!
 That's a big part of my "vow"; to continue my life doing what I love; skiing.